CanonicalLtd/maas-docs/src/en/manage-cli.md

 To use the CLI you must first log in to the API server.

-You will need the API key that was geneerated when your MAAS account was created.
+You will need the API key that was generated when your MAAS account was created.
 To obtain it, run this command on the region controller (i.e. where the 'maas-region-controller' package was installed):